 6. Through medical instruments.

-The greatest threat comes from patients with.
+The greatest threat is borne by patients with.
 Patients with tertiary syphilis rarely infect others.
-For the disease to begin to develop, it is enough for a couple of bacteria to get into the damaged area of the skin or wound.
+For the disease to begin to develop, it is enough for a couple of bacteria to enter a damaged area of skin or wound.

-In an infected patient, pale treponema is found in cerebrospinal fluid, saliva, male semen, lymph, tears, and breast milk.
+In an infected patient, treponema pallidum is found in the cerebrospinal fluid, saliva, male semen, lymph, tears and breast milk.

 Syphilis is an infectious venereal disease, the symptoms of which depend on the stage of development.